mraoaakash/mraoaakash.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I will be joining the University of Birmingham, later this fall as a master's student at the School of Computer Science.
+Aakash will be joining the University of Birmingham, later this fall as a master's student at the School of Computer Science.